SmartGuyy/Script-Python-auto-reorganize/README.md

 If the user exceeds 1 Giga, a Windows alert appears and an email is sent.
 If you use this code, remember to change the email and SMTP credentials in func_send_email.py, to change your message in message.txt, the recipient and their address in contacts.txt.
 If you use a free SMTP server, remember to enable IMAP access.

+The option to send mail is disabled by default, if you want to enable it you must indicate your SMTP connection information in the file SMTPinformations.txt and remove the # from the line sendMail() in your scriptEN.py file.

 ## Usage: